kpwhri/mml_utils/README.md

 ### mml-extract-mml

-Extract results from running Metamaplite.
+Extract results from running Metamaplite, Metamap, or cTAKES.
 Currently supports json (default), xmi (ctakes), and mmi.
 This command assumes that the mmi/json files from Metamaplite are on the same path as the text files/notes.
 If this is not the case, specify the path to the text files/notes in `/path/to/notes` and use `--output-directory` to specify where the output files are.